developersu/ns-usbloader/README.md

 Let's rephrase, if you have working version of TinFoil **DO NOT** use this one.
 Ok. let's begin.

 There are three tabs.
-Firs one is main.
+First one is main.

 ##### First tab.